teiResa/teiResa/README.md

 2024-08-15 working on videos. three new ones recorded and ready (well, transferring via bluetooth) for editing.
 Editing one of the three now.

+2024-08-20 I crocheted the chicken today, and finally replaced the burnt out light socket in the kitchen.
+Tomorrow I will force myself to study all day.
+Tonight I will review my code and figure out a plan for tomorrow.

 -->